Mahad871/Ticktock/README.md

 | ---------------- | ---------- |
 | demo@example.com | `password` |

-> Any email works with password `password` — this is a demo-only credentials flow.

 ## Frameworks & libraries

 - Next.js 16 App Router, React 19, TypeScript